-Creating the Cognitive Context for Learning to Maximize Understanding and Retention
+Creating the Cognitive Context for Learning to Maximize Understanding and Retention After this section of the program, the participants will be able to:

 - Use activators to show students how the content and the skills taught in lessons connect to their previous learning. - Use agendas to tell students what they will do during lessons. - Use mastery objectives and essential questions to create contexts that lead to deeper understanding and longer retention of independent facts as they appear in lessons. - Create increased motivation and retention by explaining to students why the information and skills taught in lessons are relevant to them. - Use summarizers to increase student mastery and retention of the knowledge and skills taught in lessons.